 Compliance Questions Compl iance?
 Notes Compliance Questions Yes No Notes 10.
 The vendor has evidence that they have, and enforce, a written policy that prohibits their employees from accepting gifts from their consumers of service.
 Review policy, secure a copy.
 11. Vendor has evidence contained in their personnel records that employees of the vendor agency are citizens of the United States of America, or are legal aliens.
 Review personnel records for I-9 form.
 12. The vendor has evidence contained in their personnel records that a criminal record check has been done with the proper authorities, and reviewed and determined acceptable as a condition of, and prior to hiring and placed in a capacity of service provision, for any consumer of LANTA services.
 Review personnel records for criminal record checks.
 13. Vendor has written procedures for medical emergencies, weather emergencies/disasters, incident reports, and staff coverage.
 14. The vendor further agrees that staff meet the qualifications for employment established by LANTA or funding source regulations.
 Explain.
 All positions have clear job descriptions and accountabilities.
 Job descriptions are updated to reflect current duties and assignments.
 15. The vendor orients and trains all employees and follows LANTA or its funding sources training guidelines including ADA related training.
-16. Does the vendor's management staff (supervisors, program directors, fiscal officer) meet? lf response is no, please explain.
+16. Does the vendor's management staff (supervisors, program directors, fiscal officer) meet?
 How frequently?
+If response is no, please explain.
 17. Vendor maintains a signed Release of information from the client when sharing information with another source.
 Review Release of Information and obtain copy.
 18. Vendor permit access of files to Federal authorities, the Commonwealth, the Department, the County Commissioners or County Executive or their authorized agents.
 19. Vendor contacts LANTA when a client no longer needs a service or level of service or the client's uncooperative behavior or misuse of the service warrants termination.

 20. Vendor maintains records for the required four years for audit/program purposes.
 21. The vendor has evidence of written contractual agreements if they fund independently operated, non-coordinated transportation programs or services.
 22. Vendor has evidence that transportation services financed by LANTA include an effective dispatching mechanism, effective vehicle operation method, and acceptable vehicle shared use.
 23. Vendor has evidence that the provision of exclusive ride services is limited and only available on a supplemental basis, and only when it was demonstrated as the only possible method of providing service to the consumer.
 24. The vendor has evidence that all drivers providing transportation services purchased or operated with LANTA funds meet the following minimum requirements: Drivers must be at least 18 years of age; a medical examination once every two years which includes a vision test; and, a valid Pennsylvania Operators license.
 25. The vendor has evidence that all information about a consumer gathered during the process of service provision is held in confidence and released to other professionals and agencies only with the consumer's written permission.
-26. The vendor has complied with 49 CFR Part 655 and has produced records showing compliance.
-(Prevention of Alcohol Misuse and Prohibited Drug Use in Transit Operations) 27.
-The vendor monitors compliance with service standards (on-time performance, length of trip, missed trips, etc.) and provides reports to LANTA.
-28. Results of calls to reservation line.
+26. The vendor monitors compliance with service standards (on-time performance, length of trip, missed trips, etc.) and provides reports to LANTA.
+27. Results of calls to reservation line.
 Is time to speak to agent in line with performance standards?
-29. The vendor monitors capacity constraints and makes appropriate service adjustments?
-30. The vendor tracks and reports no-shows in a manner, which allows for policy enforcement?
+28. The vendor monitors capacity constraints and makes appropriate service adjustments?
+29. The vendor tracks and reports no-shows in a manner, which allows for policy enforcement?
+30. Contractor has demonstrated that each subcontractor under this prime contract has been paid for satisfactory performance of its contract no later than fifteen (15) days from the receipt of each payment the prime contract receives from LANTA, if applicable.